-- Barriers are not erected between the building and the alfresco zone.
-The alfresco zone facing the building must remain open. - Solid breeze barriers used to define the boundary of an alfresco zone must not be greater than 1.2 metre in height; - iii.
+- 3. Alfresco activities may shall incorporate barriers such as screens, planter boxes (at the expense of the City) or fence structures where other such structures as deemed appropriate by the City and: - i.
+Barriers are not erected between the building and the alfresco zone.
+The alfresco zone facing the building must remain open. - ii.
+Solid breeze barriers used to define the boundary of an alfresco zone must not be greater than 1.2 metre in height; - iii.
 Barriers do not have the visual effect of enclosing a public place; - iv.
 Barriers are removed from a public place at the close of business each day; and - v.
-Barriers must not hinder use of a public place during and after trading hours. - vi.
-Advertising displayed on breeze barriers relates to the business to which the alfresco zone adjoins. - 4.
+Barriers must not hinder use of a public place during and after trading hours. - vi. no Aadvertising is to be displayed on these structures, breeze barriers relates to the business to which the alfresco zone adjoins. - vii. must be maintained in accordance with an approved management plan. - 4.
 Alfresco activities may incorporate a permanent shade structure where: